-Pre-exposure prophylaxis (PrEP) is an HIV prevention method where HIV-negative individuals at risk of HIV infection take a daily medication before being exposed to the virus.
+Pre-exposure prophylaxis (PrEP) is an HIV prevention method that involves HIV-negative individuals at risk of HIV infection taking a daily medication before being exposed to the virus.
 “Pre-exposure” means before coming into contact and “prophylaxis” stands for preventative treatment.1 At the time this article was updated, only two medications, under the brand names Truvada® and Descovy®, have been approved by the U.S. Food and Drug Administration (FDA) for daily use to prevent HIV infection.2 The U.S. FDA also approved generic version of Truvada® (emtricitabine 200 mg/tenofovir disoproxil fumarate 300 mg) produced by Teva, which is considered equivalent to Truvada® and have the same clinical effects and safety profiles.7 In this article, “PrEP” refers to both brand name and generic versions of Truvada®, and Descovy® unless specified.

 How Does PrEP Work?

-PrEP, both Truvada® (emtricitabine and tenofovir disoproxil fumarate) and Descovy® (emtricitabine and tenofovir alafenamide), are combinations of two different anti-viral drugs that lower the chance of HIV-1 infection by interfering and stopping the virus from duplicating and spreading in the host’s body.1 PrEP is not a vaccine and must be taken once each day consistently.
+PrEP regimens, including both Truvada® (emtricitabine and tenofovir disoproxil fumarate) and Descovy® (emtricitabine and tenofovir alafenamide), are combinations of two different anti-viral drugs that lower the chance of HIV-1 infection by interfering and stopping the virus from duplicating and spreading in the host’s body.1 PrEP is not a vaccine and must be taken once each day consistently.
 A certain amount of PrEP must be present in the bloodstream for it to be effective.
-PrEP reaches maximum protection from HIV for receptive anal sex when an individual has been taking the medication daily for about 7 days of daily use.
-Truvada® reaches maximum protection at about 21 days of daily use for receptive vaginal sex and injection drug use.2 Descovy® has not been studied for HIV prevention in the case of receptive vaginal sex.
+PrEP reaches maximum protection against HIV acquired through receptive anal sex when an individual has been taking the medication daily for about 7 days.
+Truvada® reaches maximum protection after about 21 days of daily use for receptive vaginal sex and for injection drug use.2 Descovy® has not been studied for HIV prevention in the case of receptive vaginal sex.

 How Effective Is PrEP?